If you’re shopping for low-VOC vinyl flooring, you’re probably searching for an eco-friendly flooring option that also boasts excellent durability.

 Look for Non-Toxic Brands of Vinyl Flooring

 There are quite a few brands that offer safer vinyl options for your home.
-Cali Bamboo, a brand known for green products, has its own line of vinyl flooring.
+Proximity Mills, for example, only sells FloorScore-certified low- and zero-VOC products (bonus: they’re recyclable, too).

 Whatever brand you go with, make sure their products are tested and certified before you purchase them.